1994 Florida gubernatorial election: Results

 Chiles prevailed against Bush, winning 2,135,008 votes against Bush's 2,071,068 – a margin of about 1.52%.
 Additionally, write-in candidates G. G. Boone and C. C. Reed garnered 556 and 27 votes, respectively.
 With the election occurring during the 1994 Republican Revolution, Chiles was one of only two Democratic governors nationwide in close competitive races to hold onto his seat that night (the other being Zell Miller).
 In Florida alone, Republicans took over the State Senate for the first time in over a century, U.S. Senator Connie Mack III was re-elected in a landslide, Sandra Mortham defeated Ron Saunders for Secretary of State, Gerald A. Lewis was ousted by Robert Milligan for Comptroller, and Frank Brogan, who would run as Bush's running mate in 1998, was re-elected as Commissioner of Education.
 Also following in the conservative tone of the night, a statewide ballot initiative to legalize casino gambling was defeated in a 62%-38% landslide.

 During the course of the campaign, Chiles again successfully carried out his "Dixie-Dade Strategy"—winning both Dixie and Dade (now known as Miami-Dade) counties.
-Chiles also carried the other two major metropolitan counties in the South Florida – Broward and Palm Beach.
+Chiles also carried the other two major metropolitan counties in South Florida – Broward and Palm Beach.
 However, he failed to win the Cuban voters in Miami.
 In comparison with the 1990 election, Chiles performed significantly worse in North and Central Florida, where he lost his native Polk County.
 Although he lost several counties in the Panhandle, Chiles' largest margin of victory was in Gadsden County – the only predominantly African-American county in Florida.
 Bush received his highest percentages of victory in several rural counties in the northern portion of the state, especially Baker, Clay, and Union counties.